-In late 1998, Peter Thiel
+In late 1998, Peter Thiel and Max Levchin founded a

-Confinity).
+company called, "PayPal."
+(It was originally called Confinity).
 PayPal is a way to send money securely over the internet.
 There are two ways of sending money through PayPal: sending money through the Friends & Family channel (F&F) or sending money through the Goods & Services channel (G&S).